 “Millions of civilians living in conflict-scarred nations, including many women and children, face being pushed to the brink of starvation, with the specter of famine a very real and dangerous possibility,” says Beasley during a video conference with the UN Security Council.

-People residing in conflict zones and those forced to stay in refugee camps such as in Nigeria, South Sudan, Syria and Yemen, need the most attention.
-Even before the impact of the coronavirus pandemic, these people have long known the consequences of conflict, climate change and economic crises.
+People residing in conflict zones and those forced to stay in refugee camps such as in Nigeria, South Sudan, Syria, and Yemen, need the most attention.
+Even before the impact of the COVID-19 pandemic, these people have long known the consequences of conflict, climate change, and economic crises.

 “They did not need COVID-19.
 Even without it their lives were hanging by a thread.
 They literally depend on us for their lives.
 If we cannot get to them for any reason, they end up paying the ultimate price.
 We need to prioritize the people and make sure we’re there.
 Because if it’s not us, it’s no one else,” says WFP chief economist Arif Husain.